bkestelman/graph-theory/README.md

 cd /var/www/graph-theory
 bash setup.sh
 ```
-The file `html/template.html` has contains the shell variables `${SERVER_IP}` and `${SERVER_PORT}`.
-These are meaningless in html, but the setup.sh script will replace them with your server's ip address and the (currently hard-coded to 3000) port where the node.js server will run.
+The file `html/template.html` references `${SERVER_IP}` and `${SERVER_PORT}`.
+These are meaningless in html, but the setup.sh script replaces them with your server's ip address and the port where the node.js server will run (currently hard coded to 3000).

 Go to your server's public ip (or localhost if you're running locally) to see the site.

+The static site is up, but there's no communication between users yet.

 4. Start the node.js server

-The static site is up, but there's no communication between users yet.

 a.
 Install npm dependencies
 ```